Your Teacher May be a Complex Person, but She Likes Her Fractions Simplified

 However, infinity is quite a lot.
-So, to keep your teacher from going batty attempting to decode your homework as well as that of your classmates, each of whom has expressed the solution to every problem using a different expression of the correct answer, be sure to reduce your fractions.
+So, to keep your teacher from going batty attempting to decode your homework, be sure to reduce your fractions.
 That way, we're all speaking a common language. ¿Entiendes?

 Pick any fraction you like.
 Actually, you look like you've got your hands full at the moment.
 We'll do it for you.